eduardoml93/deploy-streamlit-pandasprofilling/README.md

-App in Streamlit using Pandas Profilling: https://emlpandasprof.streamlit.app/
+App in Streamlit using Pandas Profiling: https://emlpandasprof.streamlit.app/